grkek/murg/README.md

 - The compiler supports CSS and JavaScript compilation, which glues the components and makes the UI interactive.

-- The JavaScript engine is Duktape.
+- The JavaScript engine is Duktape, it supports Babel 6.26.0 and CoreJS 2.6.11.

 - The CSS is limited to GTK4 specification.